AFayez707/Lexical_Analyzer/DOCS.md

 The subset construction algorithm needs to perform the operations `closure(Set<State>)` and `move(Set<State>, char)` which are already implemented by the NFA.
 It will also need to know the start symbol and whether a particular state is an accepting state or not.

+### DFA Minimization Using Hop-Croft's algorithm
+Merging the non-distinguishable states of a DFA, due to Hop-croft algorithm, is based on partition refinement, partitioning the DFA states into groups by their behavior.
+Whereby every two states of the same partition are equivalent if they have the same behavior for all the input sequences.

+DFA Reducer supports the following operations:
+- `minimize()`: Given a DFA, it reduces it using Partitioning refinment
+- `display()`: Prints the DFA in any state (i.e. before & after minimization)

 Design Decisions:
 - we can memoize the epsilon closure of each NFA state to avoid recomputing it each time.
 We will still need to combine